 From Shredding the Slopes to Securing Systems, Alex Nelson’s Career Skills Prove Ideal for CTO Position

 Throughout his working life, from laboriously moving sprinkler pipe in Idaho fields to instructing novice snowboarders to guiding celebs on guided fishing trips to now helping grow GUIDEcx as the CTO, Alex Nelson has learned one significant lesson he applies to his life.
-Rather than try to focus on an ideal work-life balance, he instead has replaced that notion with the concept of work-life fulfillment.
+Rather than try to focus on an ideal work-life balance, he replaced that notion with the concept of work-life fulfillment.

 QUESTION: When you were a child, what did you want to be when you grew up?

 ANSWER: A professional snowboarder was near the top of my list for most of my childhood.
 And thinking about that now, I guess I did achieve that since I was a snowboard instructor for a season, getting paid to snowboard!
 Interestingly, I’ve never made that connection until now.

 ANSWER: I grew up in Idaho and have since lived in Brazil, the Cape Cod area, San Francisco, Phoenix, and now Utah.

 ANSWER: Generally, anywhere warm with a beach.
 My wife and I went to Portugal a few years back and would recommend it to anyone.

 QUESTION: What are your hobbies or passion projects outside of work?

 ANSWER: I’m a big sports fan, especially football, and rugby.
 I try to stay active and spend time outside when I can.

 ANSWER: I volunteer in various capacities for my local church